November 15, 2024

 An 18th century Norwegian soldier on skis

-By the 19th century, Alpine skiing, featuring curated runs down designated slopes, had become popular with wealthy Europeans.
-Ski resorts and lodges sprung up across the continent, wherever there was reliable snow fall.
+By the 19th century, Alpine skiing, featuring curated runs down designated slopes, slowly became popular.
+Ski resorts and lodges were built across the continent, wherever there was reliable snow fall.

 The 'Buffalo Chalet', circa 1919.